apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The broker, virtual host, and connector are assigned an id which which is used to by the REST based administration console to identify the corresponding runtime resource.
-The virtual host will not persist any messages sent to it since it does not have a configured messages store.
+The virtual host will not persist any messages sent to it since it is using the `null_store`.

 Brokers can be configured with multiple virtual hosts and connectors.